 Washington is home to an inspiring array of wildlife species, both large and small.
 And restoring and conserving native animals from wolves and wolverines to fishers and mountain caribou is at the core of Conservation Northwest’s mission.

 Sadly, too many of our state’s species, 268 according to the Washington Department of Fish and Wildlife’s 2015 State Wildlife Action Plan, need conservation intervention to keep them from becoming critically imperiled or to reach recovery.
 Like many others across the nation, our state is woefully underfunded to accomplish all of the work that needs to be done.

-Similar to the widely-successful Land and Water Conservation Fund (LWCF), RAWA would use federal revenues already accrued from regulated natural resource extraction to permanently direct $1.3 billion a year nationally to state programs to proactively recover fish and wildlife.
-Under the legislation’s allocation formula, $26 million would go to the Washington Department of Fish and Wildlife to restore key ecosystems and species (see the state by state breakdown here).
+Under the latest legislation’s allocation formula, $24 million would go to the Washington Department of Fish and Wildlife to restore key ecosystems and species (see a state by state breakdown here).

 “This is money well invested,” says Paula Swedeen, Ph.D., Conservation Northwest’s Policy Director.
 “It is vastly more efficient to conserve and restore wildlife before they decline to such low levels that they need federal protection under the Endangered Species Act.”